 Here are some useful resources for learning how to avoid plagiarism:

 - Plagiarism: What It Is and How to Recognize and Avoid It (Indiana University)

 - How to Recognize Plagiarism (Indiana University)

-Turnitin is a plagiarism-checking and online grading software program that is integrated with Blackboard.
+Turnitin is a plagiarism-checking and online grading software program that is integrated with Canvas.
 Instructors may ask their students to submit papers to Turnitin for plagiarism evaluation.
 Turnitin checks submitted papers against billions of web pages, previously submitted student papers, and library databases and publications.
 Identical passages are flagged in an originality report.
 Instructors may make originality reports available to students during the draft phase of a paper assignment so that they have an opportunity to correct unintentional plagiarism.